 Interface for the dataSourceToIndex member of IndexJob, for indexing non-file data sources such as databases.

-DataSource.java
+File: DataSource.java

 An IndexJob provides two ways specify the text you want to index: by files (the toAdd* properties) and by data source (the DataSourceToIndex property).
 Most commonly, the text exists in disk files, in which case you would specify the files to be indexed using folder names and include and exclude filters.
 In some situations, however, the text to be indexed may not be readily available as disk files.
-The text may exist as rows in a remote SQL database or in Microsoft Exchange message stores.
+The text may exist as rows in a remote SQL database or in a message store.
 You could copy the text from the database to local disk files and index the local disk files, but the dtSearch Engine provides a more direct and efficient solution.
 To supply this text to the dtSearch indexing engine, you create an object that accesses the text and then attach the object to an IndexJob using setDataSourceToIndex.

 The dtSearch Engine will call the getNextDoc method of your DataSource implementation to obtain documents to index.
 On each call, dtSearch will use the properties supplied (getDocName, getDocModifiedDate, getDocFields) to set up a document object to index.
-To index BLOB data in fields, use setDocBytes in the DataSource2 interface.
+To index binary document data, use setDocBytes in the DataSource2 interface or setDocStream in the DataSource3 interface.

 By default, field names are searchable along with field text.
 For example, if DocFields contains SampleField<TAB>Some Text, then you can find the document in a search either for "SampleField contains Text" or just "SampleField".
 To prevent a field name from being searchable, add * (asterisk) in front, like this: